 Why Maltitol Is Problematic

-- High glycemic impact: Maltitol has a glycemic index of 35-52 — nearly as high as table sugar (65)
+- High glycemic impact: Maltitol has a glycemic index of 35-52 — much higher than most sugar alcohols

 - Causes digestive distress: Bloating, gas, cramping, and laxative effects are common